 At his farm in Wimbledon, Mr. Clemens and his son-in-law Joe Ericson described how the market had dried up since China put retaliatory tariffs on US soybeans after Mr. Trump started a trade war.
 In recent months, almost no freight trains have left North Dakota carrying soybeans to the Pacific Northwest for shipment to China.

 With an FT Group Subscription, each individual user can set custom alerts to receive notifications on the issues that matter most to them.
 In this case, readers could follow the topic “US-China trade dispute” to be instantly notified as soon as new content is published.

 Does your company do business in China?
-FT Group Subscription readers have access to FT Confidential Research, a premium service that provides data-driven, analytical insight into China and Southeast Asia from a team of on-ground researchers.
+FT Corporate Subscription readers have access to FT Confidential Research, a premium service that provides data-driven, analytical insight into China and Southeast Asia from a team of on-ground researchers.
 Contact us here to learn more about getting FT Confidential Research for your team.

 By now, most readers are aware of Brexit’s impending impact on the United Kingdom and European Union.
 But what about how it is likely to affect US-UK relations, and ultimately the US economy?

 With a significant news presence on both sides of the Atlantic – a respected reporting team of true political, policy and markets experts – the FT is incomparably positioned to be an essential resource for American companies looking to navigate Brexit’s aftermath.
 76% of US readers agree that the FT provides something they can’t get from other news sources, according to a 2017 global readership survey.

 Like with the US-China trade war, a skim of the latest FT headlines on Brexit showcases the comprehensiveness of reporting on the issue.
 Starting with the early morning Brexit Briefing newsletter, readers are covered throughout the day from news alerts to essential analysis.